-- l.
-If the Instructor feels as though a TA is not living up to the responsibilities of a TA (as described above), the Instructor should discuss the issue with the TA.
+- q.
+If the Instructor feels as though a TA is not living up to the responsibilities of a TA (as described in Section III below), the Instructor should discuss the issue with the TA.
 If the TA and Instructor cannot resolve the issue, the Instructor should contact the Director of Graduate Studies (DGS).
 The DGS will take the following steps. - i.
 Communicate with the TA regarding the problem. - ii.
-If the problem cannot be rectified through consultation with the TA, the DGS will send report to the Chair. - iii.
-If the problem is sufficiently serious (e.g., lateness, repeated carelessness) the DGS may act to dismiss the TA and/or deny the TA in question future opportunities to fund their studies as a teaching assistant.
+If the problem cannot be rectified through consultation with the TA, the DGS will send a report to the Chair. - iii.
+If the problem is sufficiently serious (e.g., lateness, repeated carelessness) the DGS may act to dismiss the TA and/or deny the TA in question future opportunities to fund their studies as a TA.